HailToDodongo/tiny3d/docs/modelOpt.md

 This process is then repeated until we hit out limit of 70, after which a new part is started.<br>

 If no triangles are left, we are done and now left with an array of parts.<br>
-This state would now finally allow us to draw the model at runtime, but we can do better.
+This state would already allow us to draw the model at runtime, but we can do better.

 ### De-Fragmentation
 You may notice that a triangle could require a vertex from an earlier part.<br>